-In the following, we take a closer look at the individual cases.
-In Thor onset (Fig. 8a), negative PV differences inside the block and positive differences south of it indicate the anticyclonic wrap up of low- over high-PV air and the formation of a dipole block with easterly winds in CNTRL, while in NOLH the negative PV anomaly is detached further north above Svalbard
+- 355 - In the following, we have a closer look at the individual cases.
+In Thor onset (Fig. 8a), negative PV differences inside the block and positive differences south of it indicate the anticyclonic wrap-up of low- over high-PV air and the formation of a dipole block with easterly winds in CNTRL, while in NOLH the negative PV anomaly is detached further north above Svalbard as a tropospheric cut-off.
 In Thor maintenance (Fig. 8b), the block is still present in CNTRL while it is already too weak to be detected in NOLH.
-The poleward elongation of the CNTRL block is reflected in the negative PV difference (Δ PV up to -4 pvu) with an anticyclonic flow centered over Iceland.
-In NOLH, the decaying blocking ridge over Europe and the cut-off PV anomaly east of Greenland do not merge (see discussion above).

-420 For the case Canada (Fig. 8c), the omega-shaped structure of the block with tilted upstream and downstream troughs is not reproduced without LH, and the NOLH block develops as an open ridge embedded in a Rossby wave with a weak anticyclonic circulation over western Canada.

-In the case of Russia (Fig. 8e), the initial PV differences over western Europe have propagated eastward and reach values of -5 pvu further downstream over western Russia at day 6, with a strong anticyclonic flow only present when LH is included.
+The poleward elongation of the CNTRL block is reflected in the negative PV difference ( $\Delta$ PV up to - 360 -4 pvu) with an anticyclonic flow centered over Iceland.
+In NOLH, the decaying blocking ridge over Europe and the cut-off PV anomaly east of Greenland do not merge.
+For the case Canada (Fig. 8c), the omega-shaped structure of the block with tilted upstream and downstream troughs is not reproduced without LH, and the NOLH block develops as an open ridge embedded in a Rossby wave with a weak anticyclonic circulation over western Canada.
+In the case of Russia (Fig. 8e), the initial PV differences over western Europe have propagated eastward and reach values of -5 pvu over western Russia at day 6, with a - 365 strong anticyclonic flow only present when LH is included.
 In contrast to the other cases, the PV values inside the block's core are similar in CNTRL and NOLH for the Cold spell case (Fig. 8d).
-Largest negative PV differences are found along the edge of the block, i.e. the block is smaller in spatial extent in NOLH, and further south over the Azores, where the NOLH block detaches from the tropospheric reservoir.

-Interestingly, a common feature in several NOLH simulations (Thor onset, Thor maintenance, Cold spell and Russia) is the formation of a low-PV anomaly that is cut off from its tropospheric source and surrounded by high-PV stratospheric air (closed dashed contours in Fig. 8a,b,d,e).
+Largest negative PV differences are found along the edge of the block, i.e. the block is smaller in spatial extent in NOLH, and further south over the Azores, where the NOLH block detaches from the tropospheric reservoir. - Interestingly, a common feature in several NOLH simulations (Thor onset, Thor maintenance, Cold spell and Russia) is the formation of a low-PV anomaly in the northern part of the domain that is cut off from its tropospheric source and surrounded by high-PV stratospheric air (Fig. 8a,b,d,e).
 These cut-off anomalies are formed when the jet stream is retreating back to a more zonal flow.
 In contrast to the CNTRL simulations, they are not accompanied by a cyclonic anomaly to the south, and therefore do not constitute a stationary dipolar flow pattern that generates stronger easterlies at the primary latitude of the jet.
 The typical inverse-S shape of the 2 pvu contour during overturning Rossby waves, which is used to describe blocking in association with wave breaking (e.g., Pelly and Hoskins, 2003) is only simulated with the inclusion of LH.
-The formation of such cut-off blocks in synoptic situations with reduced LH contribution is also in agreement with the climatological composites in Steinfeld and Pfahl (2019).
-This again highlights the role of LH in effectively displacing the jet stream far to the north and promoting persistent anticyclonic Rossby wave breaking.
+This again highlights the role of LH in effectively displacing the jet stream far to the north and promoting persistent Rossby wave breaking.